RaymondWise/Excel-Weekly-Meal-Plan-Shopping-List-Generator/README.md

 This branch is for **work in progress** and is not fully functioning.

+### Most features have been implemented.
+Bug testing to be done.

 [Current Project](https://github.com/RaymondWise/Excel-Weekly-Meal-Plan-Shopping-List-Generator/projects/1)

 Follow some reviews on CodeReview StackExchange